shreya2430/Parkbnb/README.md

 - mvn spring-boot:run

 `3.
 Run the Frontend`
+- Download and unzip FrontEndRepo-main
+- Open the unzipped FrontEndRepo-main folder in an IDE like Visual Studio Code.
 ***Install Dependencies***
 **Run the following npm command to install frontend dependencies:**
 - npm install